 Mexico is a truly diverse country and has everything from beautiful beaches, vibrant nightlife to a rich cultural scene.
+Tourists can also find all inclusive resorts in Mexico with a wide range of amenities, such as swimming pools, tennis courts, fitness centers, spa facilities, and restaurants.
 If you are thinking about making Mexico your next travel destination but don’t know what places to visit, you have come to the right spot.
-Below is a list of 25 best places to visit in Mexico that will help you pick the ideal location in the land of cheap tequila and big sombrero hats.
+Below is a list, in no particular order, of the best places to visit in Mexico that will help you pick the ideal location in the land of cheap tequila and big sombrero hats.

 So without further ado, here are our choices of the best places to visit in Mexico.